codingsoo/nlp2rest/tools/README.md

 For Tcases, use the script provided at https://github.com/codingsoo/nlp2rest/blob/main/tools/tcases/tool.sh.
 Ensure that you replace `$SPEC_HERE` with the correct specification path.
 For tool-related errors, report them directly to the Tcases repository: https://github.com/Cornutum/tcases.
 For script-related issues, please reach out to us.

+## bBOXRT

+For Tcases, use the script provided at [https://github.com/codingsoo/nlp2rest/blob/main/tools/tcases/tool.sh](https://github.com/codingsoo/nlp2rest/blob/main/tools/bboxrt/tool.sh).
+Ensure that you replace `$SPEC_HERE` with the correct specification path.
+For tool-related errors, report them directly (As there's no official repository, errors should be reported directly to the authors [here](https://ieeexplore.ieee.org/document/9344640)).
+For script-related issues, please reach out to us.

 ## Other Tools

 For the rest of the tools, please refer to the README files in each tool's respective directory.
 These documents provide comprehensive instructions on how to utilize each tool.